Life after brain injury will be full of challenges. But it is possible to overcome these obstacles.

 - Severe mood swings (emotional lability)

-- Lack of emotions (flat affect)
+- Lack of emotional expressiveness (flat affect)

 PTSD causes many of the same symptoms as brain injury, but they are accompanied by heightened sensitivity to danger and involuntary memories of the traumatic event.